Psycharmers/Zee5-DL/README.md

 <b>• i can Upload as file/video from any
   NON-DRM Zee5 link...

-• Also Supported Permanent thumbnail support 💯...
+• Also Supported Permanent thumbnail support 💯...<b>

 ### Installation